 Yes.
-You may use the Clark's free Wi-Fi (“Clark Guest,” no password required) or any of our public-access computer terminals.
+You are welcome to use the Clark's free Wi-Fi (“Clark Guest,” no password required) or any of our public-access computer terminals.

 Can I make scans of library materials?

 You may make scans from most items in the regular collection, depending on the condition of the item.
 On the lower level, you will find an overhead scanner that can be used to make PDFs of articles and book chapters, and a flatbed scanner that can be used to scan images into Photoshop.
 There is also a microform scanner that can be used to scan microfilm and microfiche.
 All scans can be saved to a USB drive; the overhead and microform scanners also allow you to email a scan.
 New USB drives can be purchased at the reference desk for a nominal fee.
 Researchers are expected to observe copyright laws when making and using copies.

 May I take photographs of portions of your library materials?

-It is possible to photograph portions of most materials.
-Flash photography is prohibited.
+It is possible to take non-flash photographs of most materials.
 Researchers must observe copyright laws when making reproductions.